jasperlepardo/citizenly/README.md

 **Documentation**: Complete with step-by-step guides
 **Support**: Comprehensive resources available

-Transform your barangay's resident management with the RBI System - from manual processes to digital efficiency in weeks, not months.
+Transform your barangay's resident management with the RBI System - from manual processes to digital efficiency in weeks, not months.# Trigger deployment